enzoritto/swave/README.md

-# Awesome Band (Working Title)
+# SWAVE

-Awesome Band is a music creation webapp that aims to give the user a more enjoyable experience while allowing them to make good quality royalty-free music easily.
+Swave is a music creation webapp that aims to give the user a more enjoyable experience while allowing them to make good quality royalty-free music easily.

 ## Naming the project